oilcrest/EmergentMind-nix-config/nixos-installer/README.md

-#FIXME:(docs) this needs cleanup and correction to a few things
+#FIXME(docs): this needs cleanup and correction to a few things

 # Nix Environment Setup for an existing host